MojosBeans100/DunkeldFitnessCentre/README.md

 The colour scheme for each page is kept consistent and chosen to complement the background image, but does vary throughout the website to keep the user engaged.
 Because of this variation, other features such as the navigation bar are kept consistent, to ensure the user they are on the same website.
 The main colours used are:

-* Homepage: dark, naturals browns and white text:  white and rgb(46, 32, 24)
+* Homepage: black, greys, whites
 * Facilities: light creams and greens: rgb(34, 71, 27)
 * Classes: pastel, natural pinks and creams: rgb(77, 31, 3), rgb(41, 41, 43), rgb(158, 158, 158)
 * Membership: steely blues, greys and black: rgb(56, 56, 56), rgb(158, 158, 158), rgb(58, 57, 57)